See the Story Index for Wael Abdelgawad’s other stories.

 I stroked my beard.
 “Give me a week.”

 Parking in a huge circular driveway, I stared at the house before me in amazement.
 This was Chausiku Sulawesi’s house?
 I doubled checked the address.
 Yup.
 It was a palatial home perched on the bluffs overlooking the San Joaquin river, at the far north edge of Fresno.
-The estate must have covered 15,000 square feet, with towering palm trees all about and wild grasses that grew right up to a stone footpath.
-Inside the footpath was a perfect expanse of green lawn.
+The estate must have covered 15,000 square feet, with towering palm trees all about and wild grasses that grew up to a stone footpath.
+The footpath circumscribed a perfect expanse of green lawn.

 The house itself was a massive modern style home, with stone walls supporting high slab roofs, and floor-to-ceiling picture windows.
 The path to the front door passed through a gap in a huge waterfall-style fountain, with a semi-opaque wall of water tumbling fifteen feet through the air.

-I sat in the car, taking deep breaths.
-My hands were clammy on the steering wheel.
 I did not want to see Chausiku Sulawesi.
 Just thinking of it made my heart race with anxiety.
+I sat in the car, taking deep breaths, my hands clammy on the steering wheel.

 The last time I saw Chausiku was at her husband’s janazah twelve years ago, before I went to prison.
 The police had investigated Red’s death, of course.
 They never caught his killers.